shiranjeeth/netfix-gpt/README.md

 - In the main container, we will include two components: VideoBackground.jsx and VideoTitle.jsx to handle the trailer and the title display.

+- Now we are going to render components on Secondary conponents and display movie cards